Security best practices

 GO

-Verify encryption status
+Verify the encryption status

 USE your_database_name;